North Dakota State University: Academics

 NDSU offers a major known as University Studies that allows a student to study in nearly any area that interests them.
 To enhance learning among its students, NDSU offers online classes, online academic portals, or technology enhanced classrooms.

 NDSU uses a semester system – Fall and Spring with two summer sessions.
-The majority of students are full-time with 55% male and 45% female.
+As of 2022, a majority of students are full-time with student demographics being 49% being male identifying and 51% being female identifying.

 Admissions

-For 2022, 91.6% of applicants were admitted to NDSU with admitted students having an average GPA of 3.47.
-Admission is test-optional, NDSU neither requiring ACT nor SAT test scores for admission; however, for those applicants submitting scores, the average SAT score was 1170 and average ACT score was 24.
+As of 2022, 91.6% of applicants were admitted to NDSU with admitted students having an average GPA of 3.47.
+Admission is test-optional, NDSU neither requiring ACT nor SAT test scores for admission.
+However, for those applicants submitting scores the average SAT score was 1170 and average ACT score was 24.